kevincontri/cs50x-solutions-kevin/week1/README.md

 Prints a right-aligned pyramid of hashes based on user's input of it's height.
 - **cash.c**:
 Calculates minimum number of coins require to give change, also based on user's input of change.

-These problem set solutions may be improved later as I grow and revisit them in the future.